WDDH: Programming

 WKYN, billed as "97 KYN", signed on with an Adult CHR format.
 Stevens stuck with this formula for seven years, until the opportunity presented itself in 1993 to acquire WCCZ (now WPCL) in Spangler.
 WCCZ operated on the adjacent frequency of 97.3 and could be heard clearly in the more populous area of Johnstown, Pennsylvania.
 Stevens purchased WCCZ and changed the call letters to WXVE, turning it into a translator to extend WKYN's signal into the Johnstown market.
 At the time of the acquisition, WKYN became WKVE (an allusion to Pittsburgh's legendary AOR station WDVE) and the station changed format from Adult CHR to AOR, as there was no album rock formatted station in Johnstown at that time.

 In 1996, Stevens had the opportunity to buy a radio station closer to his hometown in Western Pennsylvania, purchasing WHJB (now WKHB) and WBCW (now WKFB) in Greensburg and Jeannette, respectively.
 WKYN was sold to Cam Communications, reverting to Adult CHR as "97.5 The Peak".
 Call letters were changed to WPKK.
 In 2001, Cam Communications sold WPKK to Laurel Media, Inc of Ridgway, a company owned by Dennis Heindl, who previously owned WLMI in Kane and held a construction permit for an FM station in Reynoldsville (now WDSN.)
 DDH are the initials of Dennis D. Heindl.
 A lifelong country music lover, Heindl converted the station format to Country.

 In 1999, ownership was transferred from Laurel Media Inc. to Intrepid Broadcasting owned by Michael Stapleford.

-In the Summer of 2008, ownership reverted to Laurel Media Inc. and Dennis D. Heindl.
-Heindl has kept the Country Format and has added ABC News and is host of the Award Winning Program "Talk Of The Town."
-Lou Dobbs has appeared as Heindl's guest on "Talk Of The Town."
-WDDH is known as "The Hound" and its logo is recognizable.
-The Hound carries Pittsburgh Pirate Baseball.
-Heindl is a part owner of the Pittsburgh Pirates.
-The Hound covers 15 Counties in Northwest Pennsylvania and has a faithful listening audience, being rated #1 in Elk County by Arbitron in 2008.
-Despite not actually existing in the Olean, New York media market (which includes Bradford, Kane and Coudersport in Pennsylvania), it still registers in the Arbitron books there, higher than some of the local stations.
-The Hound carries local sports in its listening area including but not limited to Wrestling.
-High School Football is extremely well received in the listening area.
-Local news is a priority and although WDDH has a large listening area it is local to much of the listening area.